Entangled Photon Pair Generator via Biexciton-Exciton Cascade in Semiconductor Quantum Dots and its Simulation: Simulation

+\item \textbf{Drive Hamiltonian Terms:} Time-dependent flip operators (see Eq.~\eqref{eq:H_flip}) with coefficients derived from the decoded classical field and evaluated in solver time $t' = t/s$.

+\item \textbf{Phonon-Induced Collapse Terms (Static):} If enabled, the phonon model contributes time-independent Lindblad operators describing incoherent dephasing and thermal relaxation between electronic states (\eg relaxation within the exciton manifold).
+These terms represent drive-independent coupling to the lattice and are active throughout the evolution.

+\item \textbf{Phonon-Induced Drive-Dependent Terms (Optional):} Additional dephasing or scattering processes whose rates depend on the instantaneous drive strength are constructed as time-dependent contributions when the corresponding model options are enabled. \end{itemize}

-Spontaneous emission is described by Lindblad jump operators of the form in Equation \eqref{eq:collapse}.
-In practice, these are assembled by a \texttt{CollapseBuilder}, which couples a \gls{QD} transition $\sigmaOp{S_1}{S_2}$ to the corresponding photon creation operator $\hat a^\dagger_{\lambda, \pm}(\theta)$ with the $\gamma_{S_1\to S_2}$, specified implicitly through the \texttt{CavityParams}.
-The resulting list of Hamiltonian terms and collapse operators is passed directly to the master-equation solver.
+Spontaneous emission is described by Lindblad jump operators of the form in Eq.~\eqref{eq:collapse}.
+These are assembled by a \texttt{CollapseBuilder}, which couples each \gls{QD} transition $\sigmaOp{S_1}{S_2}$ to the corresponding photon creation operator $\hat a^\dagger_{\lambda,\pm}(\theta)$ with rate $\gamma_{S_1\to S_2}$ determined from the dipole and cavity parameters (\texttt{DipoleParams},\texttt{CavityParams}).
+The complete set of Hamiltonian and collapse operators is passed directly to the master-equation solver.